Constrained Reinforcement Learning for Safe Heat Pump Control: I4B: a lightweight, advanced heat pump control simulator

-The requirements for a heat pump control testing framework can be specified as follows: \begin{itemize} \item[-] Emulation models including HP, building, and heating emission to simulate the physics, dynamics, and time-resolution necessary for controls design \item[-] Standardized simulation environment for consistent benchmarking results \item[-] Well defined data exchange interface between a test controller, the emulator models and the simulation engine \item[-] Provide exogenous input data (weather, user profiles, energy prices,…) \item[-] Standardized KPIs for evaluation \item[-] Open source software, good documentation \item[-] Easy to use, fast solution time and easy debugging for external users \item[-] Easy adaptation to the specific heat pump system (heat emission system, DHW, PV integration, large-scale heat pump…) \end{itemize}
+I4B is designed to make CMDP‑style heating studies reproducible with minimal setup: a single Python install, a Gym‑style API, vectorized environments for parallel training, automatic generators for weather, solar and internal gains, and a built‑in MPC reference controller.
+A random building generator based on TABULA enables training‑test splits across buildings.

 The simulator architecture is illustrated in Figure~\ref{fig:i4c-overview}.
 A simulator class provides a high level interface to perform one and multi-step simulations that return the next state(s) of the building (temperatures) and indicators for comfort levels and the energy demand.
-This interface can be used to evaluate and test different control strategies.
-Simple heat pump models, based on performance curves, can be used as heating systems.
-Disturbance profiles for the ambient temperature, internal heat gains by occupancy, and appliances, as well as solar heat gains, can be generated.
+This interface can be used to evaluate and test different control strategies, supporting from simple rule-based control policy to RL or MPC-based policy.
+Disturbance profiles for the ambient temperature, weather forecast, internal heat gains by occupancy, and appliances, as well as solar heat gains, can be generated automatically given the building's location and size.
 The goal of the simulation framework is to quickly generate a reduced-order model of a specific building and simulate this building.
-Additionally, the framework should be used for integration in control strategies.
-An overview of control method integration is shown in Figure~\ref{fig:i4c-overview-controller}.
-A simple rule-based heating curve controller can be used as the reference case at the lower performance base line.
-A MPC controller provides a reference case at the upper end.
 Furthermore, we also support Safety-Gymnasium-style~\cite{DBLP:conf/nips/JiZZP0SGZD023} API for the RL community and it also supports vectorized environment for parallel training.
-To maximize compatibility, a corresponding wrapper for Gymnaisum-style and OpenAI Gym-style~\cite{1606.01540} API is also provided.
+We have also created tools for randomly generating new building profiles for testing algorithms' generalizability.